 TSID is a type of metadata that accompanies a fax transmission.
 It contains the sending fax machine’s fax number and name (usually the name of the person or company the fax belongs to).

-TSID information is often printed on a header on the fax document along with date and time of the transmission.
-A fax machine receiving a fax can record TSID information to its logs.
+The TSID information appears printed on the header of a fax along with the date and time of the transmission.
+The receiving fax machine will store TSID information in its fax logs.

 TSID is programmed into a fax machine.
-If the fax machine moves locations or changes fax numbers, the older TSID information will be sent with faxes until it is updated.
+If the fax machine moves to a different fax number the TSID information will need to be updated.

 In some models of fax machine, if power is interrupted to the machine, TSID will need to be reprogrammed.

 Consult your instruction manual.
 Each fax machine will have different settings.

 - With an online fax service, only the TSID name (and not the number) will need to be configured.